lit/rfcs/rfcs/0005-rfc-governance.md

 ## Detailed Design

-If this RFC is accepted, we will propose a PR for further iteration, using the language here as a starting point.
-This RFC also includes initial lists of Members and Maintainers (which will become `MEMBERS.md` and `MAINTAINERS.md` in the PR).
+If this RFC is accepted, we will propose a PR in the main [https://github.com/lit/lit](Lit repo) for further iteration, using the language here as a starting point.
+This RFC also includes initial lists of Members and Maintainers which will become `MEMBERS.md` and `MAINTAINERS.md` in the PR.

-### GOVERNANCE.md
+### GOVERNANCE.md Contents

 #### Mission, Vision, Values